thomas-lane/Purdue-Laundry-CLI/README.md

 # Purdue-Laundry-CLI
-A CLI for viewing available laundry machines at Purdue University
+A CLI for viewing available laundry machines at Purdue University.